Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Results and Discussion

-To estimate the ice growth rate for the different ice Ih surfaces, we monitored the evolution of the number of liquid-like molecules $n_l$ and related it to the speed at which $n_l$ decreases in time.
-Fig. \ref{envolution}(c) shows the time evolution of the excess number of liquid-like molecules ($\Delta n_l$) on the ice Ih basal surface using the TIP4P/Ice model. $\Delta n_l$ is obtained from the simulations using $\Delta n_l(t)$ = $n_l(t)$ -min($n_l$).
-The inner images from (a) to (b) illustrate the recrystallization process at 260 K for the basal surface; similar data for the prism1 surface are shown in the supplementary information (SI) Fig. S1.
-The initial liquid-like region (in red) on the top surface that has been artificially melted is considerably larger than the equilibrium of the QLL on the bottom surface (Fig. 2a).
-The final configuration of the top surface at the end of the simulation is now similar to the bottom surface, confirming that crystallization has occurred.
-The melted QLL has returned to equilibrium (Fig. 2b).
+To estimate the ice growth rate for the different ice Ih surfaces, we monitored the time-evolution of the number of liquid-like molecules $n_l$ determined with the $lq_3$ order parameter and related it to the speed at which $n_l$ decreases in time.
+Although this is not a unique method, the $n_l$ evaluated with other appropriate classification methods would provide similar trends\cite{shi2022investigating,deepice}, and other suitable observables for rate calculations, like the potential energy or total energy\cite{zhu2023,weiss2011}, showed a time-evolution which strongly correlate with that of $n_l$.

+Fig.~\ref{envolution} c shows the time-evolution of the excess number of liquid-like molecules ($\Delta n_l$) on the ice Ih basal surface using the TIP4P/Ice model. $\Delta n_l$ is obtained from the simulations using $\Delta n_l(t)=n_l(t)-\min(n_l)$.
+The inner images a and b illustrate the recrystallization process at 260 K for the basal surface; similar data for the prism1 surface are shown in the SM, Fig.~S6.
+The initial liquid-like region (in red) on the top surface, which has been artificially melted, is considerably larger than the equilibrium QLL on the bottom surface (Fig.~\ref{envolution} a).
+The final configuration of the top surface at the end of the simulation (b) is similar to the bottom surface, confirming that crystallization has occurred and the melted QLL has returned to equilibrium.
 The decrease in $n_l$ is continuous, and its trend is approximately linear.

-The time-evolution of $\Delta n_l$ is also shown in the SI Fig. S2 for both basal and prism1 surfaces and both TIP4P/Ice (Fig. S2a and S2b) and mW (Fig. S2c and S2d) at each simulated temperature for one of the replicas.
+The time-evolution of $\Delta n_l$ is also shown in the SM Fig.~S7 for both basal and prism1 surfaces, and both TIP4P/Ice (Fig.~S7a and S7b) and mW (Fig.~S7c and S7d) at each simulated temperature for one of the replicas.
 The mW crystallization process is remarkably rapid at a time scale between 1 and 2 ns, with respect to 160 ns for TIP4P/Ice.
-Crystallization occurs even during the relaxation period, consistently with findings by Molinero et al. \cite{doi:10.1063/1.3451112}, arguing that supercooled water using the mW model cannot be properly equilibrated due to the rapid crystallization process during the relaxation stage.
+Crystallization occurs even during the relaxation period, consistently with findings by \citeauthor{molinero2009water}\cite{molinero2009water}, arguing that supercooled water using the mW model cannot be properly equilibrated due to the rapid crystallization process during the relaxation stage.
 In both water models, the time-evolution curves fluctuate considerably at the highest temperature of 270 K, which is very close to the melting point.